prashant-1134/License-plate-recognition-system/README.md

 # License-plate-recognition-system
 Introduction:
 This is a Python implementation of a license plate recognition system using OpenCV and Tesseract OCR.
 The system is designed to detect license plates in images and extract the alphanumeric characters from them.
-Additionally, it tries to determine the state associated with the license plate number based on predefined state codes.
+Additionally, it tries to determine the state and RTO office associated with the license plate number based on predefined state and RTO codes.

 Requirements:
 - Python 3.x